-The bill H. 3033 aims to amend the South Carolina Code of Laws regarding the Judicial Merit Selection Commission and the election of judges and justices.
-It specifically requires attorney-legislators serving on the commission to recuse themselves from the voting and screening processes for judges or justices they have appeared before, or have had appearances in the preceding five years.
-This requirement is inserted into both Section 2-19-5 and Section 2-19-90 of the South Carolina Code, ensuring that potential conflicts of interest are addressed in the judicial selection process.
+The bill H. 3033 aims to amend the South Carolina Code of Laws regarding the Judicial Merit Selection Commission and the election of judges and justices by the General Assembly.
+It specifically requires attorney-legislators serving on the commission to recuse themselves from the voting and screening processes for judges or justices they have appeared before, or have had appearances with, in the preceding five years.
+This requirement is included in both Section 2-19-5 and Section 2-19-90 of the code, ensuring that potential conflicts of interest are addressed in the judicial selection process.

 Statutes affected: